philtoms/dom-circuit/README.md

 ## Key features appropriate to PI (Programmed Intentionality)

-This is an experimental API, many of the API design decisions lean towards PI, especially around the ideas of iconic and indexical intentionality.
+This is an experimental API, many of the API design decisions lean towards PI.
+The declarative structure of the circuit supports and promotes the ideas of iconic and indexical intentionality.

 ### Iconic intentionality

 Iconic intentionality concerns the shape of an application.
 This isn't always the most appropriate conceptual tool to model a problem domain, but given all of the work and development around semantic representation its a pretty good fit for web sites and other structurally defined applications.

-`dom-circuit`'s preference for declaratively mapping out the functional areas of an application as an extended hierarchy is iconic intentionality at work.
+`dom-circuit`'s preference for declaratively mapping out the functional areas of an application as an extended hierarchy is iconic intentionality at play.

 ### Indexical intentionality